 With Lively, you can choose the HSA path that works best for your health and financial profile, including first dollar HSA investing.

-Please note that nothing in this post is intended to provide any investment advice.
+Disclaimer: Nothing in this post is intended to provide any investment advice.
 Please be sure to consult with a competent investment professional with regards to investing your HSA funds.